 When bedtime is approaching and my kids are wired-tired, fussy-tired, or just plain not tired enough, there are things I like to do to help us all out a little.
 (Actually, I tend to do this regardless.
 They are nice things to do, and also, how often are the kids tired just enough and ready for bed?
 Not very often.)

 I’m not talking about a bedtime routine.
+I’m talking about helping your kids slow down before bedtime even hits.

-I’m talking about those days when your preschooler had a little too much fun at the park and you know it’ll be tough putting him to bed.
+This post is for those days when your preschooler had a little too much fun at the park and you know it’ll be tough putting him to bed.
 Or times when your toddler didn’t nap well and you know she’s exhausted because of the fussing she’s sending your way.
 I’m also talking about the times your kids are actually over-rested and didn’t get enough activity, and you know you’re going to face a battle at bedtime.